Milton Katselas: Theater and film producer

 After working with several other big-name directors, including Joshua Logan, Joseph Anthony, and Sanford Meisner, Katselas struck out on his own, beginning with the original 1960 Off-Broadway production of Edward Albee's The Zoo Story.
 This was followed by another critical success the following year, Michael Shurtleff's Call Me By My Rightful Name.
 He was nominated for a Tony Award for the Broadway production of Leonard Gershe's Butterflies Are Free in 1969, and also directed the 1972 movie version starring Goldie Hawn, Edward Albert, and Eileen Heckart, who won an Academy Award for her role.

 In 1973 he reunited with Gershe and Albert for the film version of 40 Carats.
 His other credits include the Broadway shows Camino Real and The Rose Tattoo, local productions of The Seagull, Romeo and Juliet, and Streamers - all of which won him L.A.
 Drama Critics Circle awards for best direction.

 In 1983, Katselas directed a revival of Noël Coward's Private Lives, the only Broadway stage production in which Elizabeth Taylor and Richard Burton co-starred together.
 However, after the show was panned in its Boston tryout, Taylor, who was a producer, fired Katselas, yet he retained his directing credit for the Broadway run.
 He also directed the screen adaptation of Mark Medoff's When You Comin' Back, Red Ryder?

 The Playhouse

-In 1978, Katselas founded an acting school in Los Angeles called the Beverly Hills Playhouse, where he for 30 years gave acting classes.
+In 1978, Katselas founded an acting school in Los Angeles called the Beverly Hills Playhouse, where he gave acting classes for 30 years until his death in 2008.

-He had a wide range of students, including Gene Hackman, Jenna Elfman, George Clooney, Alec Baldwin, Giovanni Ribisi, Tom Selleck, Michelle Pfeiffer, Ted Danson, Tony Danza, Jeffrey Tambor, Tyne Daly, Lakshmi Manchu and Doris Roberts.
+He had a wide range of students, including Gene Hackman, Jenna Elfman, George Clooney, Alec Baldwin, Giovanni Ribisi, Tom Selleck, Michelle Pfeiffer, Ted Danson, Tony Danza, Jeffrey Tambor, Tyne Daly, Lakshmi Manchu, Doris Roberts, Anne Archer, Kate Hudson, Kim Cattrall, Thaao Penghlis, Robert Urich, and Patrick Swayze.

 Some students reportedly felt alienated by the unspoken pressure to join the Church of Scientology, however.
 While Katselas was highly regarded as a teacher, his classes remained controversial.

-In his later years, Katselas became disaffected with Scientology.
+In his later years, Katselas became disaffected with post-Hubbard Scientology.
 He eventually had a break with the organisation, when a Scientologist named Grant Cardone sent an e-mail accusing Katselas of improper sexual conduct with his students.
 Following the incident, a number of Scientologist actors left the school.